Tellus – New York City’s Art Scene on Tape (1983-93)

-With the Walkman and boomboxes, sound becomes portable in the early Eighties.
+With the Walkman and boomboxes, sound became portable in the early Eighties.
 “I could give New York City a certain soundtrack depending on my emotional needs,“ recalls visual artist Joseph Nechvatal.
 “The idea of launching the Tellus Audio Cassette Magazine was that we lived in a new sort of sonic vibratory environment and it was interesting to address that as a possibility for contemporary art.”
-The kick-off party for the subscription-only series took place in December 1983 at the Paradise Garage, a discotheque popular with the LGBT scene and nightclubbers.

 Featured cover art by Jane Bauman: Tellus #10 – All Guitars!